wangying7096/COEN281-group-project/README.md

 By typing the command line "Python GradientBoostingRegressor.py" will start train the model and give MSE of the test result.
 ## Linear/Polynomial Regression
 The dataset should be located in the same folder as the source code, and the name sould be 2018.csv.

-By typing the command line "python preprocessing.py" will start preprocessing the data

-After pure_data.pkl and label.pkl is generated.

-type in "python model.py"

-The program will print out mse and cross validation result
+By typing the command line "python preprocessing.py" will start preprocessing the data After pure_data.pkl and label.pkl is generated,type in "python model.py" The program will print out mse and cross validation result